 With our course we will review them all, to provide the knowledge and tools to make proper assessments and to fully exploit the potential of eToro.

-In this lesson, we will focus on the eToro Markets section, what once was the OpenBook Markets.
+In this lesson, we will focus on the eToro Markets section.
 To access it you just need to click Markets on the menu in your profile on the left.

 What is the eToro Markets section?

 On the main page of the eToro Markets section you have access to all the underlying you can negotiate through this broker.

 This eToro section has several functions, some practical and some social:

 - It brings together all the underlyings on which you can invest with eToro through its CFDs;

 - It gives you a chance to begin to operate on them;

 - It brings together all the social activities of the eToro community concerning the underlying in question.
 You will see the opening and closing investors’ positions, the reasons, the percentage of profit or loss, you can read analyses on the underlying and any comments or like.
 In short, all the feed dedicated or that in some way relate to that particular underlying;